bright/new-www/content/projects/behind-pos-printers-integration-for-just-eat-pos.md

   - bluetooth development
 layout: project
 project_id: pos-devices-integration
-title: Behind POS & Printers Integration for Just Eat POS
+title: Solving Problems with Printer Integrations in a Global POS System – JustEat POS Case Study
 image: /images/case_study_pos_devices.png
 description: From label printers to kitchen thermal printers, payment terminals, and tablets – restaurant staff has to operate more devices than one might